-Based on Section 7.5 Hazard rating.
+1 Based on Section 7.5 Hazard rating.
 What is the Risk of Flooding from Surface Water map?
 Report version 2.0.
 April 2019.
 Environment Agency

 Figure 3-3 shows the modelled surface water flood depths for the medium risk event plus 40% climate change.
-Risk is modelled to be greater than for present day conditions, with the medium risk climate change event showing a similar level of risk to the present day low risk event.
-Maximum flood depths outside of the channel onsite are modelled to increase to between 0.6 and 0.9 m, with some areas of hazard categorised as 'significant' (Figure 3-4).
-Safe access and escape routes should remain possible via the A6135.
+Risk is modelled to be greater than for present day conditions, with the medium risk climate change event showing a slightly greater level of risk than the present day low risk event.
+Maximum flood depths outside of the channel onsite are modelled to remain to between 0.3 and 0.6 m, with some areas of hazard categorised as 'significant' (Figure 3-4).
+Safe access and escape routes should remain possible via Moss Lane, with consideration to the modelled shallow surface water depths along this road.